pop up image

 Therefore, the lead time required for them to receive the final deliverable is significantly reduced, and the quality is better than those with the lowest class of service tickets.

-Making the Process of Managing Dependencies Less Difficult
+Simplifying the Process of Managing Dependencies

-Kanban classes of service allow you to manage dependencies according to the cost of delay (CoD) for each project.
+Кanban classes of service allow you to manage dependencies according to the cost of delay (CoD) for each project.
 CoD is the economic impact of failing to deliver your product or service on time or, simply said – the amount of money you will lose by delaying the delivery.
 By calculating CoD, you can understand the importance of delivering your projects on time.

 The logic is simple.
 When the cost of delay is small, or there’s enough time to start early, there’s no need to manage dependencies explicitly.
 You can just let them emerge and manage them dynamically.